newbreedofgeek/thumby/README.md

 - provide routes to clean up thumbs (delete)

 #### change log
+- 1.3.0
+  - in config.js there is now skipImgTs which can be used to skip timestamps being added to img names
 - 1.2.0
   - in config.js there is now imgCache which can be used to specify the cache-control header.
 Defaults to 8 hours.
 - 1.1.0